Alan-Choi/SkillsUSA_2019/README.md

 # Computer Programming Contest
 ## Pizza Ordering Program
-You will write a program that prompts the user to order up to twp pizzas, add toppings, dough shape and more.
+You will write a program that prompts the user to order up to two pizzas, add toppings, dough shape and more.

 ### Customers Name: